Home » Maps & Cartography » Earthquake Maps for Disaster Response

 EMSC Earthquake Map

-The European-Mediterranean Seismological Centre (EMSC) provides an interactive Earthquake map that offers real-time information about seismic activities in the European and Mediterranean regions.
+The European-Mediterranean Seismological Centre (EMSC) provides an interactive Earthquake map.
+This one offers real-time information about seismic activities in the European and Mediterranean regions.

 Here are some of the advantages of using the EMSC earthquake map.

-• Users can visualize earthquake occurrences, magnitudes, locations, and hypocentral depths on a user-friendly interface.
+• Users can visualize earthquake occurrences, magnitudes, locations, and hypocentral depths.

 • Options to customize the map by adjusting basemap and changing the timeframe of earthquakes.